jmatsu/repro-kotlin-dsl-bug-gradle-plugin-written-in-groovy/README.md

-As for Kotlin DSL, A build function that take an Action interface may fail in some cases if it's originally written in Groovy.
+As for Kotlin DSL, A build function that take an Action interface may fail depending on Gradle versions if it's originally written in Groovy.

 ```gradle
 groovySample { // Not a lambda of Action